 You can now buy each of these probe sets direct from Arbor Biosciences in the form of a capture kit.
 Arbor Biosciences has even made a discounted "pilot" sized kit available for labs who want to do some test enrichments.

-Below is the probe design that we used to understand relationships among the early diverging teleosts (Faircloth
+Below are two bait set designs that we have used (1) to understand relationships among the early diverging teleosts (Faircloth

-You can now buy this probe set direct from Arbor Biosciences in the form of a capture kit.
+You can now buy both probe sets directly from Arbor Biosciences in the form of a capture kit.
 Arbor Biosciences has even made a discounted "pilot" sized kit available for labs who want to do some test enrichments.

 Below are a number of bait designs targeting UCEs in different invertebrate groups.
 The baits designs described below derive from Faircloth 2017.